in the School of Health Professions

 The program has developed affiliations with reference labs and medical institutions in Texas, so that students will develop expertise in a variety of settings and experience the breadth of opportunity available to a certified histotechnologist.
 During the clinical phase of instruction, training and supervision are provided in affiliated hospitals and clinical laboratories.

-As a specialty in the field of medical laboratory sciences, histotechnology involves the application of theoretical knowledge and practical techniques to the preparation of tissue samples for microscopic examination by pathologists.
+As a specialty in the clinical laboratory sciences profession, histotechnology comprises the application of theory and applied knowledge in preparing and testing surgical and biopsied tissue specimens for microscopic examination by pathologists.

 |Year||Graduation Rate||Placement Rate^||Pass Rate*|